Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 One could explicate all concepts to be reducible to sense-experience, or as long descriptions of sense data, as this serves our goal of being robust against skeptical problems.

 I also think that typically, the main reason there's disagreement is philosophy is because different agents hold slightly different unclarified folk-concepts.
 It's typically when concepts are clarified, observation sentences based on those concepts are derived and checked or falsified, as they are in the sciences, that agreement is reached.
 The conceptual constructions are standardized between individuals.
 I think the same does happen in philosophy a lot more often than people give credit for.

-In this regard, philosophical PDS it's no different from scientific PDS.

-Some words on the familiar resemblance theory of concepts:
-It stanky

-Carnap
-Chalmers
-Machery

 # Skeptical problems and Phenomenalism